-Every day, park rangers risk their lives to protect wildlife and habitats from poaching and other threats.
-Sadly, it’s estimated that over 1,000 park rangers have been killed in the line of duty over the past 10 years, 75% by commercial poachers and armed militia groups.
-Park rangers are generally under-equipped, underpaid, and often under-appreciated.
-We think they are heroes and work to provide them with the support they need to continue to protect threatened species around the world.
+Every day, Park Rangers risk their lives to protect wildlife and wild places from poaching and other threats.
+Sadly, it’s estimated that over 1,000 park rangers have been killed in the line of duty over the past 10 years – a large percentage of these are due to commercial poachers and armed militia groups.
+Park Rangers are generally under-equipped, underpaid, and often under-appreciated.
+We think they are heroes.
+And we work tirelessly to to provide them with the support they need to continue to protect threatened species around the world.

 Through our work we aim to ensure that: